 I wept openly while watching Captain America: The Winter Soldier.
 There I sat with my popcorn and my water bottle, suddenly shedding gigantic, happy tears after nearly two hours of fist pumping and cheering internally.
 What finally broke me occurred after Hydra had obliterated SHIELD.
 Those SHIELD agents and employees who weren’t Hydra suffered the worst confusion and doubt.
 Whom could they trust?
 Was the person next to them a Hydra infiltrator?
 Surely today they would die, since no possible plan existed for survival, until . . . a confident yet soothing voice resounds from the public address system.
-“This is Captain America,” he begins, and audience members witness actors skillfully portray the transition from panic to relief to resolve.
-Captain America not only saves the day, he inspires loyal SHIELD agents to action, because no one doubts Captain America.
-That’s why I wept.
+“This is Captain America,” he begins, and audience members witness actors skillfully portray the transition from panic, to relief, to resolve.
+Captain America not only saves the day, but he also inspires loyal SHIELD agents to action, because no one doubts Captain America.
+And so I wept, my faith validated.
 Captain America will never betray us.

-Favorite moments involving Captain America entered my mind as I drove home from the theater: his resisting arrest and escaping from SHIELD at the beginning of Civil War, and when he helped excavate the craters formerly called the World Trade Center after 9-11.
-Captain America has fallen and risen, and fallen and risen again.
+Favorite moments from comics that involved Captain America entered my mind as I drove home from the theater: his resisting arrest and escaping from SHIELD at the beginning of Civil War, and when he helped excavate the craters formerly called the World Trade Center after 9-11.
+Captain America has fallen and risen and fallen and risen again.
 He always rises.
 A scene from Steve Rogers’ childhood within Rick Remender’s recent story, “Castaway in Dimension Z” shows why.
 His mother taught him that you always stand up, no matter the adversity.
 He took that lesson to heart, and now he rouses many to follow suit.
 Often I catch myself humming or singing the following:

 When Captain America throws his mighty shield,

 All those who chose to oppose his shield must yield!

 If he’s lead to a fight and a duel is due,

 Then the red and the white and the blue’ll come through,